Commercial Building Insurance

 LANDLORD INSURANCE

-- Damage to your property, such as walls, floors, fixtures, heating, and cooling systems and furniture (if furnished), subject to the terms of the policy in the event of a fire, explosions, wind damage, etc, up to your coverage amount.
+- Property damage, such as walls, floors, fixtures, and furniture (if furnished), from events like fire, explosions, or wind damage, up to your coverage amount.

-- Lost rental income if your tenants need to vacate the premises in the event of a covered loss.
+- Lost rental income if tenants must vacate due to a covered loss.

-- Legally liable for injuries or property damage to a third party arising from your ownership of the property.
+- Liability for injuries or property damage caused by your ownership of the property.

-Tenants are not required by law to have renter’s insurance, but many landlords are now asking their tenants to carry insurance as a condition of their lease.
-Their insurance will cover their own belongings and provide them with liability coverage that could protect them financially if they unintentionally damaged your property.
+While not required by law, many landlords now ask tenants to carry insurance as part of their lease.
+It protects their belongings and provides liability coverage for any damage they may cause to your property.

 Click here to get a Commercial Building Insurance quote or contact Merit Insurance Brokers to learn more.